jayjaybillings/fire/README.md

 # Fire Framework

-Fire is a framework for scientific computing.
-It includes various reusable tools and utilities.
+Fire is a framework for modeling and simulation.
+It includes various reusable tools and utilities for solving computational physics problems.
 This includes
 * parsers
 * steppers
+* solvers
+* a finite element library

-It also includes domain-specific classes for nuclear reaction network simulations in nuclear astrophysics.
+It also includes domain-specific classes and tools for
+* kinetic rate theory calculations in nuclear astrophysics
+* heat conduction and diffusion
+* sintering
+* welding

 ## Documentation